CA Inter Amendments For May 2026

 a) Installed v/s web Applications – this point is to be added under Installed Applications V/s Cloud-based Applications

-b) Instead of Advantages of an ERP system, new points in Benefits of an ERP System are included.
+b) Instead of the Advantages of an ERP system, new points in the Benefits of an ERP System are included.

 c) Instead of point - Risk in an ERP Environment & Point - Risk Associated & control required, Risks and Controls in an ERP Environment point is to be added

-d) Instead of Explanation to Point – Controlling Module – explanation is to be replaced with new points)
+d) Instead of the explanation to the Point – Controlling Module, the explanation is to be replaced with new points.

-f) Quality Management Module additional points like Quality planning, Quality control, Quality assurance and quality improvement has been included.
+f) Quality Management Module – additional points like Quality control, Quality improvement, Quality assurance, and quality planning have been included.

 g) Plant Maintenance Module - Objectives of Plant Maintenance Module, new points included

-h) New points included in Project system module, Supply chain module and business intelligence.
+h) New points included in the Project system module, Supply chain module, and business intelligence.

 Additional points included in Big Data – Benefits of Big Data Processing are as follows: